Azure/AI-PredictiveMaintenance/README.md

 ## Business Case for PdM

-Businesses require critical equipment and assets - from specialized equipment such as aircraft engines, turbines, and industrial chillers down to more familiar conveniences like elevators and xray machines - to be running at maximum utilization and efficiency.
+Businesses require critical equipment and assets - from specialized equipment such as aircraft engines, turbines, and industrial chillers down to more familiar conveniences such as elevators and X-ray machines - to be running at maximum utilization and efficiency.

 Today, most businesses rely on _corrective maintenance_, where parts are replaced as they fail.
 This ensures parts are used completely (not wasting component life), but costs the business in both downtime and unscheduled maintenance (off hours, or inconvenient locations).

-The next alternative is a _preventative maintenance_ - where the business heuristically estimates a safe lifespan of a component, and replaces it before failure.
+The next alternative is _preventative maintenance_ - where the business heuristically estimates a safe lifespan of a component and replaces it before failure.
 This avoids unscheduled failures, but still incurs the cost of scheduled downtime, under-utilization of the component before its full life time, and the cost of labor for premature replacement.

-The goal of _predictive maintenance_ is to optimize the balance between corrective and preventative maintenance, by enabling _just in time_ replacement of components only when they are close to failure.
-The savings come from both extending component lifespans (compared to preventive maintenance), reducing unscheduled maintenance and labor costs (over corrective maintenance), offering businesses a competitive ROI advantage over their peers with traditional maintenance procedures.
+The goal of _predictive maintenance_ is to optimize the balance between corrective and preventative maintenance, by enabling _just-in-time_ replacement of components only when they are close to failure.
+The savings come from both extending component lifespans (compared to preventative maintenance) and reducing unscheduled maintenance and labor costs (over corrective maintenance).
+This offers businesses a competitive ROI advantage over their peers with traditional maintenance procedures.

-PdM solutions can help businesses that want to reduce  operational risk due to unexpected failures of equipment, require insight into the root cause of problems in an equipment as a whole, or from its subcomponents.
+PdM solutions can help businesses that want to reduce  operational risk due to unexpected failures of equipment, which requires insight into the root cause of problems in an equipment as a whole, or from its subcomponents.
 Problems commonly observed in most businesses are:

 | Typical Business Problems for PdM |
 |---------------|